 I missed it because it was getting dark already around 4pm.
 So the next time, I’ll be sure to arrive at the castle earlier.

 I’ve always said I’m a piss poor planner.
-But I really don’t mind missing out on points of interest.
+But I don’t mind missing out on points of interest.
 Because it gives me an excuse to go back.
-And that’s really the part of the reason why I don’t pre-plan my trips.
+And that’s part of the reason why I don’t pre-plan my trips.
 I can tell you I get lost a lot.
-Even for me that’s fun.
+Even for me, that’s fun.

-Because there are lots of reasons why you should visit Wakayama City so I’ll definitely go back and discover more reasons to.
+Because there are lots of reasons why you should visit Wakayama City I’ll go back and discover more reasons to.

 The Fastest and Cheapest Way to Kobe from Kansai International Airport and Back